Find out about breast cancer and the importance of avoiding pregnancy during treatment, including your choices for birth control.

 The withdrawal method and rhythm methods are not safe enough to prevent pregnancy.
 There are a number of alternatives, talk them through with your partner or someone you trust.

-It’s a very personal decision deciding which birth control is best for you whilst having treatment for breast cancer.
-Your GP or specialists at the contraception clinic can give you more detailed information on your options.
+Your GP or specialists at the contraception clinic can give you more detailed information about your options.
 You could try:

 - barrier methods used with lubricating jelly if you need extra moisture during sex